GPU Accelerated Text Animations with React and Tailwind

 }

-The CSS Custom Properties Approach
+The CSS Custom Properties Advantage

 .animate-reveal {